MattechLab/SigInf_2026/4-Discrete-Fourier-Transform/README.md

 Hello there! welocome to the DFT lab.
-You can open this notebook on Google Colab and start your lab.
+You can clone the repo and then open this jupyter notebook on [Google Colab](https://colab.research.google.com) to start your lab.
 Have fun!